Prion Diseases Soaring In Most Mammals

-The suffering and costs of dementia would be reduced by preventative measures if the Group of Eight nations adopt a model that has worked in fighting heart disease, a group of doctors and scientists said.
-The unstoppable epidemic already has 44 million people in it’s grasp and its spreading rapidly.
+The suffering and costs of dementia would be reduced by preventative measures if the Group of Eight nations adopt a model that has worked in fighting heart disease.
+The epidemic already has killed millions of people.
+Approximately 50 million people are dying from the disorder now.

 “About half of Alzheimer’s disease cases worldwide might be attributable to known risk factors,” they said in a statement before a G-8 meeting in London tomorrow to coordinate responses to the condition.
 “Taking immediate action on the known risk factors could perhaps prevent up to one-fifth of predicted new cases by 2025.”

 The costs of dementia were estimated at $604 billion for 2010, the group said, and the number of cases is set to more than triple by 2050.
 The 111 signatories from 36 countries called on governments to back more research into prevention, and policies such as promotion of healthier diets.
 The G-8 are the U.K., U.S., Germany, France, Canada, Italy, Russia and Japan.

 “The choice is stark,” said Zaven Khachaturian, a signatory and editor-in-chief of U.S. journal Alzheimer’s & Dementia.
 “Either you invest money in creating this infrastructure for preventing or delaying dementia, or continue along the way.
 If we continue with the current trends, no country’s health-care system will be able to provide care.”

 Alzheimer’s Disease International estimates that 44 million people worldwide have dementia, which will rise to 76 million in 2030 and 135 million by 2050, according to data from the group of Alzheimer’s associations.

 About $40 billion has been invested in drug development efforts that haven’t produced effective new medicines, the researchers said in today’s statement.
 Even so, recent research suggests there may be cheap options to help tackle the problem.